Superrace Championship: History

 From 2013, Asian tours have been conducted in Korea as well as in Japan and China.
 They began to have successful interactions by promoting Korean races to neighboring countries.
 The effort led to Korea-China Motor Sports Festival (2014), the Korea-China-Japan Motor Sports Festival (2015), the Korea-China-Japan Motor Sports Carnival (2016), the Asian Motor Sports Carnival launched in 2017, and the Gangwon World Motor Festival started in 2018.
 It has been developed and is still being continued to this day.

 The Superrace Championship reopened in 2016, when Everland Speedway reconstruction was completed after an eight-year hiatus, and it has significantly increased the popularity of domestic motor sports.
 The International Automobile Federation (FIA) accepted the Super 6000 class as an international series in 2016, and modifications were made, such as changing the cowl to the Cadillac ATS-V. As CJ Logistics participated as the competition's title sponsor, and CJ Racing, a prestigious team, were divided into CJ Logistics, CheilJedang, and E&M. The overall race was enhanced for both quantity and quality.

 As the reopening of circuits in the Seoul metropolitan area combined with various changes, the number of visitors steadily increased.
 More than 20,000 audiences gathered at Everland Speedway for the 2018 season opening which showed a different atmosphere than before.
 More than 40,000 people visited the same location at the final show in 2019, breaking the record for the most visits ever.
 In 2019, the average number of on-site visitors to the Superrace Championship was 22,000, for a total of about 180,000 visitors.
 Despite the fact that there is a gap in the overall number of games played in the season, the Superrace Championship has the largest number of games played among professional sports in Korea that year.

 In 2020 due to COVID-19, which pushed the world into chaos, the race couldn’t open as planned.
 The first game, which was supposed to take place in April, was postponed twice and finally took place in June.
 The season was cut from 8 games (9 rounds) to 5 games (8 rounds), with the final game played in late November, one month later than in the previous years.
 It was recorded as the latest race in history.
 Although all 2020 season matches were played behind closed doors, there were no COVID-19 cases on the tournament field.

-Notable Events

-The Superrace Championship has a unique concept for each round to add to the audience’s fun of watching.
+Circuits